apike/allenpike.com/_posts/2021-09-01-gravity-of-cross-platform-apps.markdown

 Of course, there is more than one way to use cross-platform technology to reduce the drag of coordination.
 As controversial as 1Password's move to Electron for UI was, their decision to base all their apps on a shared Rust library was well received.
 Fascinatingly, in recent years teams like [Dropbox](https://dropbox.tech/mobile/the-not-so-hidden-cost-of-sharing-code-between-ios-and-android) and [Slack](https://slack.engineering/client-consistency-at-slack-beyond-libslack/) have written about moving *away* from having a cross-platform core library powering their mobile apps – both teams are now fully native on iOS and Android.
 In a similar way, there seem to be two long lines of app teams, one announcing that they've moved towards React Native, and another announcing they’ve migrated away from it – a topic well deserving of its own post.

-In the end, the best we can do is be thoughtful and watchful of these technologies and what they are and aren't good at.
-We watch them evolve, talk to people who are using them, and read what teams share about their experiences – all with a pinch of salt.
+In the end, the best we can do is be thoughtful and watchful of these technologies and what problems they solve well.
+We watch them evolve, talk to people who are using them, and take in what teams share about their experiences – all with a pinch of salt.

 Will Rust be a success story for cross-platform app cores where C++ was not?
 Will React Native tamp down its problems and become a more and more compelling competitor in this space?
-It will interesting to see.
+It will be fascinating to see.